 Smoke the Jalapeno Peppers

 Put the jalapano peppers in a smoker and cold smoke them for 8 to 16 hours.
-If you don't have a smoker, there are many
+If you don’t have a smoker, there are many good kinds available.
+Or, if you want to make your own smoker, you can find directions here or here.

 Make sure your smoker is very clean before you start smoking the jalapeno peppers, otherwise it may impart stale food flavors into your chipotles.
 You want the peppers to end up black, dry, leathery, and brittle to make sure the flavor will be preserved.
 Since this can take a long time, many people will finish off the peppers in a food dehydrator or oven (below 200 degrees) over night.